About Us

 The GRC offers:

-Members of Parliament are crucial actors for the energy transition.
-As legislators, they can catalyse and facilitate the implementation of the transition, develop policies to overcome remaining barriers and ensure international commitments are implemented.
-In light of the complexity of the task, a subject-specific and technical exchange of experiences between parliamentarians is needed.
+Legislators and Members of Parliament are crucial actors for the just energy transition.
+Legislators can catalyse and facilitate the implementation of the frameworks and guardrails needed to guide the transition, develop policies to overcome remaining barriers and ensure international commitments are implemented.
+In light of the complexity of the task, a subject-specific and technical exchange of experiences between Parliamentarians is needed.

 The Global Renewables Congress (GRC) is chaired by Bärbel Höhn, former MP of the German Bundestag and acting Commissioner for Energy Reform in Africa for the Federal Ministry of Economic Cooperation and Development.